-to its investors' accounts, the investors would appear to be in constructive receipt of the income and would thus be taxed on the interest in tax year 2003.
+If credited the interest to its investors' accounts, the investors would appear to be in constructive receipt of the income and would thus be taxed on the interest.
 We do not have sufficient facts to determine whether the taxpayers' deposits qualify as frozen deposits within section 451(g) of the Code.

 I hope this information is helpful.
-If you have further questions, please call me or at
+If you have further questions, please call me or at .